ronnywestphal/TrafficLightSystem/README.md

 </p>

 ## FreeRTOS
-The system was divided into three functionalities that needed to be handled independently:
+The system was divided into three tasks:
 - a state machine
 - toggle the blue LEDs
 - contineously transmit LED pattern